 Scholarship recipient Vanna Valdez shares about her experience at Snow Farm in this video.

 The scholarships for BIPOC artists include full tuition and housing for a 4- or 5-day workshop of the recipient's choosing.
 Supplies, meals, and travel are the recipient's responsibility.

 Apply starting January 1 through March 26, 2023.

 If you would like to support the scholarship fund for BIPOC artists, make a gift now.

 The Work-Study program is an opportunity for students, artists, and craftspeople (ages 18+) to work at Snow Farm in various capacities in exchange for tuition-free workshops, housing, and meals when the dining hall is open.
 The Program runs from August – November in three sessions.

 Kathy Guo, work-study participant in 2021, shares about her experience in this blog post.

 Applications will be reviewed on a rolling basis until all positions are filled.

 Scholarships for High School Students

 Snow Farm started as a summer program for high school students (called Horizons: The New England Craft Program at the time) and serving teen artists is still an important part of our mission.
-Snow Farm Summer runs two, 2-week sessions in July, and we offer partial and full need-based scholarships to nearly a third of the participants.
-The application process for Snow Farm Summer, with or without a scholarship is underway now.
-Scholarship applications are due on March 15, 2022.
+Snow Farm Summer runs two, 2-week sessions in July, and we offer partial, need-based scholarships to nearly a third of the participants.
+The application process for Snow Farm Summer includes the scholarship request and must be received by February 28, 2023.